smilgies/scilab/indexGIXS-3A/README-3A.md

-Recent updates of previous versions that are all contained in current version 3A Previous versions were distributed via www.dropbox.com and will remain available.
+Recent updates in previous versions of indexGIXS that are all contained in current version 3A

+Previous versions were distributed via www.dropbox.com and will remain available.

 Versions 2S and 2T